 Some industries will use high-performance or extensible paper to help with durability.
 This paper is often seen in the seed industry or used for exporting goods.

-Most Common Types of Multi-wall Bags
+Most Common Types of Multi-Wall Paper Bags

 Sewn Open Mouth (SOM)